Home » Appetizers & Snacks » Habanero Garlic Pickles

 Ingredients

-• 1 lb. cucumbers, sliced Persian, snacking, or Kirby cucumbers
+• 1 pound cucumbers, sliced Persian, snacking, or Kirby cucumbers

 • 2-3 habanero peppers sliced (use 1 or 2 for less spicy)